COVID-19 vaccination rate needs to rise above 85% to avoid fall lockdown, Ontario modelling shows | CBC News

 "The fourth wave will affect all age groups with the potential to exceed ICU capacity."

-The table said if Ontario cannot reduce transmission and accelerate vaccination, the number of people in intensive care unites suffering from COVID-19 could exceed that of the third wave by October.
+The table said if Ontario cannot reduce transmission and accelerate vaccination, the number of people in intensive care units suffering from COVID-19 could exceed that of the third wave by October.

 In its modelling, the table notes that public health measures, together with vaccination, can help to control the fourth wave.